24900770/Control-of-Relay-Using-IoT-controller/README.md

-# EXPERIMENT 2-Control of Relay Using IoT controller
+## NAME : hariharan M

-NAME: M. Hariharan
+## REG NO : 24900770

-REG NO: 24900770
+# EXPERIMENT 2 Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller